Can all our efforts at cleanliness and fighting germs be contributing to the growing epidemic of Alzheimer’s? A new study suggests it might.

 While no one is suggesting we spend more time in the dirt, “a better understanding of how environmental sanitation influences Alzheimer’s risk could open up avenues for both lifestyle and pharmaceutical strategies to limit Alzheimer’s prevalence,” said Dr. Fox.

 The “hygiene hypothesis” is interesting and may be important for understanding some diseases involving the immune system.
-However, in the opinion of Fisher Foundation scientists, studies such as the one reported here should be viewed with some skepticism.
+However, in the opinion of Fisher Foundation scientists, studies such as the one reported here should be taken with a great deal of skepticism.
 There are many potential reasons why reports of Alzheimer’s disease rates differ with regard to wealthy versus poorer nations.
-For one thing, it is likely that the prevalence of Alzheimer’s is under-reported in poorer nations, where people have less access to doctors, medical specialists and the very expensive tests necessary to diagnose probable Alzheimer’s.
-Hygiene and exposure to microbes are only two of many differences that distinguish wealthy versus poorer countries.
-Again, hygiene may turn out to be an important factor but we need to consider more variables before we come to conclusions about cause-and-effect.
+For one thing, it is likely that the prevalence of Alzheimer’s is under-reported in poorer nations where people have less access to doctors, medical specialists and the very expensive tests necessary to diagnose probable Alzheimer’s.
+Hygiene is only one of many differences that distinguish wealthy versus poorer countries.
+Again, hygiene may turn out to be an important factor, but we need better scientific evidence before we can take that hypothesis seriously.

 Source: Molly Fox, Leslie A. Knapp, Paul W. Andrews, Corey L. Fincher: “Hygiene and the World Distribution of Alzheimer’s Disease.”
 Evolution, Medicine and Public Health, doi: 10.1093/emph/eot015.
 Volume 2013 Issue 1 2013 First published online: August 11, 2013.